Cygnoron/Ensemble_Embeddings_for_Link_Prediction/README.md

 # get which embedding methods are in the ensemble
 methods = get_used_methods(models)

-# if only one method is present, skip aggregation
-if len(methods) is 1:
+for batch:
+    # iterate through all embedding methods in the ensemble
-    # calculate scores and targets for single method
+    for method in ensemble:
-    scores, targets = unified_model.calculate_score(method)

-    # directly calculate metrics from scores and targets
-    metrics = calculate_metrics(scores, targets)

-# do aggregation if multiple different methods are used
-else:
-    # calculate scores based on each methods score function
+        # calculate score for each embedding method, based on the respective score function
-    for method in methods:
-        method_score, method_target = unified_model.calculate_score(method)
+        method_scores = method.score(batch)

-    # combine scores from different methods according to the aggregation method
+    # aggregate all calculated scores according to aggregation method
-    aggregated_scores, aggregated_targets = combine_method_scores(method_scores, method_targets, aggregation_method)

-    # calculate metrics from combined scores
-    metrics = calculate_metrics(aggregated_scores, aggregated_targets)
+    aggregated score = unified_model.aggregate_scores(batch, method_scores)

 </pre>

 ## New models